meteor/react-tutorial/tutorial/simple-todos-graphql/05-next-steps.md

 - Fix all the tests
 - Stop calling the function `refetch` and just use `refetchQueries` to refetch the tasks

+Important: we are not recommending you to avoid Publications and Methods, the goal of this tutorial is just to teach you how to use Meteor with GraphQL in case you like both.

 Things to do on Galaxy:
 - Check your logs on Galaxy, watch [here](https://www.youtube.com/watch?v=WPYyHeWM21Q) or read [here](https://cloud-guide.meteor.com/logs.html);
 - Set up your free SSL certificate so you can use `https`, read [here](https://cloud-guide.meteor.com/encryption.html)